jiaqiii/JiaqiLi.github.io/essays/Saving Time and Energy is Good For Earth.md

 #Volume is not precision --Raymond

 [skip or delete column from excel using poi](https://stackoverflow.com/questions/48458105/skip-or-delete-column-from-excel-using-poi)
-This example demonstrates a question that is long and unclear.
+-->This example demonstrates a question that is long and unclear.
 There is far more information provided then what is needed.
 To make a question clear and succinct in order to respect other's time and energy, it is important to provide a minimal test case that precisely demonstrate parts that are relavent to the problem, and leave out the rest.

 #A good demonstration

-[MongoDB update latest subdocument](https://stackoverflow.com/questions/48456876/mongodb-update-latest-subdocument) This example illustrate a well appreciated question, because it provides minimal test cases that are easy to read.
+[MongoDB update latest subdocument](https://stackoverflow.com/questions/48456876/mongodb-update-latest-subdocument) -->This example illustrate a well appreciated question, because it provides minimal test cases that are easy to read.
 It is clear and precise when both the actual result and the desired result of a test case is demonstrated.
 Showing one's tested result also demonstrates one's effort, that one had attempted to solve a problem.